phil-hignight/example/sample_prompt.md

 This document is long, and the flaw it exists to catch hides in the item you rush.
 Work it as a task list, not as a form to fill in:

-1. Before answering anything, create a task list in your task tool with one entry per answer block in this document, in document order: `META`, every item by id and title, and the Self-check block. `node checklist-lint.js <this document's file name> --list` prints them in order, ready to paste.
-If your tool caps the list, create one entry per topic and, when you open a topic, replace its entry with one entry per item in that topic.
+1. Your task list exists twice, and both are required: `review-tasks.md`, written next to this document in Step 0 by `--tasks` (one unticked `- [ ]` entry per answer block in document order: META, every item by id and title, the Self-check), which is what the linter reads; and the same entries in your checklist tool, which is what the person running you watches.
+Create the checklist-tool copy yourself, every run, without waiting to be told.
+If the tool caps the list, create one entry per topic and expand it when you open that topic.
 2. Take the first open entry.
 Read that item's How, Signals, and Trace.
 Search and read the code for that item alone.
 Write that item's block.
-Mark the entry done.
+Tick the entry in the file (`- [x]`) and in the checklist tool.
 Only then take the next.
 3. An entry is never marked done before its block is written, and a block is never written for an item you have not researched.
 If you catch yourself planning to "fill in the remaining items", "quickly complete" a topic, or write a script that fills several blocks at once, stop: that is the moment items stop getting the attention they need.
 Take the next single item.
 4. Per-row blocks are separate entries, one per row, each researched on its own.
 5. There is no deadline.
 If your context or session is running out, run the linter, write the result file (it is stamped as a snapshot), and say which entry comes next so a fresh session can continue from there.
 Run it from the project root (where this document sits) so it can also check every cited file and line against the code; it says on its second line whether it did.
 Warnings are information about what to re-read; never add content to silence one, and never fill a field to make a problem go away.
 If a problem cannot be fixed honestly, the right answer is `unable` with what you read and where the trail ended.